BoChen-Ye/BoChen-Ye.github.io/_pages/about.md

 ## 2024.03 - 2024.11, NXP Semidocutors, Nijmegen NL
 -  **Digital Design Intern**

+	I am working in AA-APS, this thesis project supervised by Kimmo Salo(NXP), Gustavo Naspolini(NXP), and Manil Dev Gomony(Bell Lab & TU/e).
+	My work as follow:
-	- Define a custom digital communication protocol between two ICs
+	- Define a custom digital communication protocol between two ICs and modeling in **Simulink**.
-	- Develop and verify an IP module implementing the new communication protocol using SystemVerilog
+	- Develop and verify an IP module implementing the new communication protocol using SystemVerilog.
-	- Build a prototype demonstrator with FPGA(s)
+	- Build a prototype demonstrator with FPGA(s).

 ## 2023.11 - 2024.06, Linear Capital, China(remote)
 - **Oversea VC Intern**